 Please sign up by calling 781-769-0200 x110 or 222, by emailing firstname.lastname@example.org, or by visiting the Reference or Information Desks.
 The film will be shown in our handicapped-accessible Simoni Room.
 If you have further questions, please contact Nancy Ling in the Outreach Department at 781-769-0200 x228.

-Monday, September 28th, 2015 at 7:00 pm
+Monday, June 13th, 2016 at 7:00 pm

-To sign up for any or all of these films, email firstname.lastname@example.org, call 781-769-0200, x110 or 222, or stop by the library Reference or Information Desk.
+To sign up, please call 781-769-0200, x110 or 222, email email@example.com, or stop by the library Reference or Information Desk.

-To sign up, please email firstname.lastname@example.org, call 781-769-0200, x110 or 222, or stop by the library Reference or Information Desk.
-This event is being sponsored and funded by the Friends of the Library.
+To sign up, call 781-769-0200, x110 or 222, email firstname.lastname@example.org, or stop by the library Reference or Information Desk.